A Virgin Woman Of Literature Review: A Drearily Dull Drama Instead Of A Seemingly Hot Romance

 I enjoyed watching ‘A Virgin Woman Of Literature’ because…

 …the casting seemed perfect.
-Yu Shirota looked a very convincing dreamy writer while Aoi Morikawa looked every bit of the awkward editor.
-Shirota is so handsome it is natural for any editor to willingly fall for him.
-Sadly, acting may not be his strength but he looked the part so that also counts, right?
+Yu Shirota looked like a very convincing, dreamy writer, while Aoi Morikawa looked every bit the awkward editor.
+Shirota is so handsome that it is natural for any editor to willingly fall for him.
+Sadly, acting may not be his strength, but he looked the part, so that also counts, right?

-…the fact that Tsukishiro does not lose heart when things do not go as per her expectations makes her a stronger than expected heroine.
-She shows tremendous development as a character as she does not bend or lose herself to impress the male lead.
+…the fact that Tsukishiro does not lose heart when things do not go as per her expectations makes her a stronger-than-expected heroine.
+She shows tremendous development as a character, as she does not submit or lose herself to impress the male lead.
 Also, actress Aoi Morikawa has done a good job of portraying the character.
-Even when she overacts it looks natural and cartoonish.
+Even when she overacts, it looks natural and cartoonish.

 Bad Weights